How classic car-friendly is your state?

 Traffic Fair 50

-Considering it’s locked in snow for 4–5 months a year (more if you’re north of Lansing) and the roads are in deplorable condition in many areas—particularly around Detroit—Michigan fares pretty well in the vintage vehicle friendliness rankings, mostly because of the registration requirements.
+Considering it’s locked in snow for four months a year, the roads are in deplorable condition and – well, Detroit – Michigan fares well in the vintage vehicle friendliness rankings, mostly because of the registration requirements.

-“I had a super easy time getting a title for a Honda S90 I bought with a bill of sale several years back,” Evan McCausland tells us, “but I think they’ve now changed the process to include a surety bond.”
+“I had a super easy time getting a title for a Honda S90 I bought with a bill of sale several years back,” Evan McCausland tells us.
+The state does require you to fill out the Uniform Surety Bond in lieu of a title.
 The requirements for a Historic vehicle plate are kind of remarkable.
-Yes, you’re only supposed to be using the car for events and pleasure driving, but there’s no distinction on what days of the week you can drive it, and we couldn’t find anyone who’s ever been ticketed for violating the Historic plate restrictions.
+Yes, you’re only supposed to be using the car for events and pleasure driving, but there’s no distinction on what days of the week you can drive it.

-What’s really interesting in Michigan is the month of August: With a Historic plate, you’re free to drive your classic car every day, including for general transportation to and from work.
-That’s a pretty sweet deal, especially if you’re headed to the Woodward Dream Cruise.
+What’s really interesting in Michigan is the month of August: With a Historic plate, you can drive your car every day, including for general transportation to and from work.
+That’s a pretty sweet deal, especially if you’re headed to the Woodward Dream Cruise in the middle of the month.

 22. Georgia